bredele/steroid/docs/getting-started.md

 ## Note

 Have you noticed the `.pipe` after the steroid template?
 It is because Steroid returns a Stream and not a String.
 Most template engines out there buffer up the entire content of a template into memory before sending anything to the client.
 Without talking about memory issues, this is poor user experience because users will have to wait for the whole page to be buffered before receiving any content.
 By using streams, Steroid will server to clients one chunk of HTML at a time immediately as they are received.
-This is especially usefull when dealing with IO bounds.
+This is especially useful when dealing with IO bounds.